Every morning in bed I read blogs and J reads The Age, both on our iPads.

 You are soooo good with your sugar free.
 I’ve just decided everything in moderation!

-I’m not a Peanut Butter fan but gosh these look DECADENT!!!
+WOW these look AMAZING π I’m not a Peanut Butter fan but gosh these look DECADENT!!!

 It was super peanut-buttery and I also used natural peanut butter so there wasn’t all the additive.
 It was mostly moist, dense chocolate with a hint of peanut cheesecake.